See Also

 Justin Timberlake to Janet Jackson

-- He recently apologized to her, in the same letter that he apologized to Britney Spears for another reason, and admitted that his actions had fallen short and that he had "benefited from a system that condones misogyny and racism."
+- He apologized to her in the same 2021 letter where he apologized to Britney Spears for another reason, and admitted that his actions had fallen short and that he had "benefited from a system that condones misogyny and racism."

 © Getty Images